 - The veterinary team will collect a fresh sample during your appointment, so having your cat’s bladder full helps.

 - Note that with all of these cat “tricks,” the change in your cat’s routine may well cause them stress — which isn’t in anybody’s best interest.
 So for cats, it’s often best to get as early morning an appointment as is possible and/or use the home urine collection method described below.
-And for tips and advice on decreasing the stress you and your cat may experience with a trip to the vet, read this article.
+And read this article for tips and advice on decreasing the stress you and your cat may experience with a trip to the vet.